-In the mental confusion that marks our times, the word 'tradition' itself has come to be applied indifferently to all sorts of things, often quite insignificant-for example, to mere customs with no wider bearing and sometimes of quite recent origin; we have remarked elsewhere on an abuse of the same kind in the use of the word 'religion'.
-These perversions of language must be distrusted, as they reflect a sort of degeneracy of the corresponding ideas; and the fact that somebody calls himself a 'traditionalist' does not prove that he knows, even vaguely, what tradition is in the true sense of the word.
-For our part, we refuse absolutely to give this name to anything that is of a purely human order; it is not superfluous to state this outright at a time when expressions such as 'traditional philosophy', to take an example, crop up at every turn.
-A philosophy, even though it be all that it should be, has no right to this designation, since it is entirely of the rational order even when it does not deny all that goes beyond this order.
-It is no more than a structure raised by human individuals without revelation or inspiration of any sort, which means, to cut a long story short, that it is essentially 'profane'.
-Moreover, despite all the illusions that some seem to cherish, the mentality of a race and an epoch is certainly not going to be put right by any merely 'bookish' science, but only by something very different from philosophical speculation, which, even at the best of times, is condemned by its very nature to remain outward and much more verbal than real.
+In the mental confusion that marks our times, the word "tradition" itself has come to be applied indifferently to all sorts of things, often quite insignificant, for instance to mere customs with no wider bearing and sometimes of quite recent origin; we have remarked elsewhere on an abuse of the same kind in the use of the word "religion."
+These perversions of language should be distrusted, as they reflect a sort of degeneracy of the corresponding ideas; and the fact that somebody calls himself a "traditionalist" does not prove that he knows, even vaguely, what tradition is in the true sense of the word. part, we refuse absolutely to give this name to anything that is of a purely human order; it is not superfluous to state this outright at a time when expressions such as "traditional philosophy," to take an example, crop up at every turn.
+A philosophy, though it be all that it should be, has no right to this designation, since it is entirely of the rational order even when it does not deny all that goes beyond this order.
+It is no more than a structure raised by human individuals without revelation or inspiration of any sort, which means, to condense all into a single word, that it is essentially "profane."
+Moreover, despite all the illusions that some people seem to cherish, the mentality of a race and an epoch is certainly not to be put right by any merely "bookish" science, but only by something very different from philosophical speculation, which, even at the best of times, is condemned by its very nature to remain completely external and much more verbal than real.
 The lost tradition can be restored and brought to life again only by contact with the living traditional spirit, and, as we have already said, it is only in the East that this spirit is still fully alive.
-It is nonetheless true that the first necessity is the existence in the West of an aspiration toward a return to the traditional outlook, but this could hardly be more than a mere aspiration.
-The various movements of 'anti-modern' reaction that have already arisen-all very incomplete in our opinion-can only strengthen us in this conviction for, while doubtless excellent on their negative and critical side, they are nevertheless far from constituting a restoration of true intellectuality, and flourish only within the limits of a rather narrow mental horizon.
-They are at least something, however, in that they point to a frame of mind of which it would have been hard to find a trace even a few years ago; if all Westerners are no longer unanimous in contenting themselves with the exclusively material development of modern civilization, this may be a sign that for them not all hope of salvation has yet vanished.
+It is none the less true that the first essential is the existence in the West of an aspiration towards a return to the traditional outlook, but this could hardly be more than a mere aspiration.
+The various movements of "anti-modern" reaction that have already arisen, all very incomplete in our opinion, can only strengthen us in this conviction, for while doubtless excellent on their negative and critical side, they are nevertheless very far from constituting a restoration of true intellectuality, and flourish only within the limits of a rather narrow mental horizon.
+They are at least something, however, in that they point to a frame of mind of which it would have been very hard to find the least trace a few years ago; if all Westerners are no longer unanimous in contenting themselves with the exclusively development of modern civilization, this may be a sign that all hope of salvation is not yet wholly lost for them.